 Total Language Plus (TLP) novel study guides cover reading, comprehension, spelling, grammar, vocabulary, writing, listening, and analytical and critical thinking from a Christian perspective.
-Each volume is both student study guide and workbook for study of a companion novel.
+Each volume is both a student study guide and a workbook for the study of a companion novel.
 Study guides are written for various levels from third through twelfth grades.
 For example, the study of Caddie Woodlawn is suggested for grades five and six while Anne of Green Gables is for grades seven through nine.

 Students read sections of the novel each week and answer comprehension questions.
 But that’s only one aspect of TLP.
 The week’s study also includes vocabulary work consisting of four lessons working with words drawn from the reading.
 There are also four activities for a list of spelling words drawn from the reading.
 Grammar worksheet activities include dictation exercises and grammatical work with the dictated material.

 The TLP guides targeting grades three and four maintain intensive coverage of reading comprehension, spelling, and vocabulary, while they add detailed grammar and composition instruction along with some spelling rules.
-These levels also have students create and work with spelling and vocabulary flash cards in drills and games.
+These levels also have students create and work with spelling and vocabulary flashcards in drills and games.
 Keep in mind that you might need to use other resources for grammar for these levels because grammar instruction is spotty; there is no set progression of skill or topic coverage.
 Because of the additional content, these guides are larger than the others.

 In all of the guides, students create their own glossary toward the back of the book by entering definitions and parts of speech labels for their vocabulary words each week.

 At the beginning of each unit are Enrichment/Writing suggestions.
 These always include writing activities, but other activities depend upon the book being studied.
 For example, the guide for Around the World in Eighty Days includes map and geography work.
-Some activities are not tied directly to any one chapter so you can use them when, if, and how you wish.
+Some activities are not tied directly to any particular chapter, so you can use them when, if, and how you wish.
 You can select more activities to turn your study into an in-depth unit study or choose fewer and stick to the basics.
-You might use some of these for discussion and some for writing assignments.
-The activities are presented as suggestions rather than as fully developed plans, so they will require independent research and work beyond what is presented in the guide.
+You might use some of these activities for discussion and some for writing assignments.
+The activities are presented as suggestions rather than as fully developed plans, so they require independent research and work beyond what is presented in the guide.
 TLP’s effectiveness in developing broader writing skills is also dependent upon your selection of assignments from the Enrichment/Writing suggestions as well as upon your work with your students on the writing process within those assignments.

 A “Note to Teachers and Students” at the beginning explains how to use each study guide.
 Answer keys are at the back of each book.
 Suggested responses are given for some questions, but parents really need to read the novels themselves to be able to fairly evaluate all student responses as well as to be prepared for discussions.
 Other than that, preparation time is minimal.
-Students will need access to a Bible, dictionary and thesaurus for some of their work.
+Students will need access to a Bible, a dictionary, and a thesaurus for some of their work.

 The number of lessons in the various volumes of TLP ranges from five to eight, so some books are likely to take longer to study than others.
 Generally, a volume should take from nine to ten weeks to complete, so plan to complete about four per school year.

 You need to obtain the novel for each study, so TLP sells inexpensive copies.
 There are more than 50 guides for novels available at this time.

 TLP guides might serve as a supplement or a primary learning tool depending upon the needs of each student.
 It should be your primary resource for reading skills; you do not need another reading program.
 It complements other instruction in grammar, composition, and spelling.
-However, it might be your primary resource for composition at high school level.
+However, it might be your primary resource for composition at the high school level.